 Other symptoms that may occur with this disease include:

 The doctor may hear crackles (rales) when listening to the lungs with a stethoscope.
 Or, the patient may have decreased breath sounds, wheezing, a rubbing sound, or normal breath sounds.

 The following tests may show signs of rheumatoid lung disease:

 Many people with this condition have no symptoms.
-Treatments are aimed at the underlying disorder and the complications caused by the disorder.
+Treatment is aimed at the health problems causing the lung problem and the complications caused by the disorder.
 Corticosteroids or other medicines that suppress the immune system are sometimes useful.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.